 The Warrant List

 The Warrant List is a list of all the recorded warrants.
+It also temporarily lists NXWarrants during the time they are in effect.
 For an overview discussion of warrants, see Warrants.

 Columns in the Warrant Table

 - Warrant - The name of the Warrant.